lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 >Spray ejection of micron-sized droplets of liquid neutral water containing free amino acids (glycine, L-alanine) results in peptide formation (up to 6-mer) at the air-water interface.
 The surface of the droplets acts as a dry environment that shifts the equilibrium of the reaction towards condensation.
 This occurs at ambient conditions without any other reagents, catalysts, or radiation.

+\[F10\] Rout, S. K. *et al*.
+(2025). '[**Amino acids catalyse RNA formation under ambient alkaline conditions**](https://www.nature.com/articles/s41467-025-60359-3)'. *Nature Communications*, 16, 5193(2025). doi:10.1038/s41467-025-60359-3.

+>Starting with ribonucleoside 2′,3′-cyclic phosphates (an easily formed prebiotic molecule), addition of aliphatic hydrophobic amino acids (L-valine, L-leucine, L-isoleucine, L-alanine, glycine) at pH 9-10 at room temperature, up to 7-mer oligo-RNA was formed.
+The cyclic nucleoside phosphate is more stable than 5'-nucleotides, making it more prebiotically plausible.
+The NMR data shows there is a bias towards 3'-5' linkages, the correct one for optimally functional/extant RNA.
+Polymerisation occurred in the dried state.
+No [Mg]$ ^{2+} $ ions were required.
+These conditions could be found in cooler volcanic environments, whose alkalinity is also correlated with phosphate enrichment, allowing wet-dry cycling to occur.
+Thermal gradients (heat fluxes) also selectively enrich Val/Leu/Ile as required.
+This completes the 'missing link' in the coevolution of RNA and proteins, as it shows that amino acids can promote RNA formation while RNA can promote protein formation.

 ---

 ## REACTIONS OF MACROMOLECULES